Oadby and Wigston: History

 The new district was named Oadby and Wigston, combining the towns' names.
 The new district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

+Under current local government reform plans, the district will be abolished in 2028 with its area becoming part of an expanded Leicester unitary authority.

 Governance

 Oadby and Wigston Borough Council provides district-level services.
 County-level services are provided by Leicestershire County Council.
 There are no civil parishes in the borough, which is an unparished area.

 Political control

 The council has been under Liberal Democrat majority control since 1991.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: